syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Linear-Gauge.md

 # Installing NuGet Packages

-To use DigitalGauge control in Windows Forms application via nuget, the following packages should be installed.
+To use LinearGauge control in Windows Forms application via nuget, the following packages should be installed.

 <table>
 <tr>